amalia03/Extracting-superkingdom-information/README.md

 `cut -f1,2,3 nt_accids_uniq_nna.tsv > nt_accids_uniq_nna_nc.tsv`

+Then I use a script called **remove_broken_strings.pl** whose use is explained better below but for now, it is utilized in such a way that would remove certain "broken" entries that would otherwise initiate an infinite loop during the node traversing stage.

+The command used for this script should be like this:

+`./remove_broken_strings.pl nt_accids_uniq_nna_nc.tsv > nt_accids_clean.tsv`

+The ./remove_broken_strings.pl command has one dependable text file called broken_strings.tsv which it us appended every time there is a problematic entry.

 ----

-So we reach a point now that the file has all the information needed to find out the superkingdom of each entry.
+So we reach a point now that the file has all the information we need to find the superkingdom for each entry.
 However there are a few entries whose nodes will lead to an infinite loop.
 What I did in this case was to find out where the loop was getting stuck by following the steps below:

 ./get_superkingdoms.pl nt_accids.tsc > acc_nodes.tsv